Last Reviewed: April 2025

 Summary

 I came home in a very fragile state, but I was still shy of fifty, so didn’t think there was any age-related reason that I couldn’t recover some functionality.
 And that’s how it has worked out.
 My walking is stronger.
-I even found a spark of movement in my hand, although my hand is not usable.
-I’ve given up on miracles, but I think I will see gradual improvements over time.
+I even found a spark of movement in my hand, although my hand is not functional and I’ve given up on miracles.